awwx/ar/readme.md

 (see https://github.com/awwx/ar/pull/1 for the above)

-* the dependency loader is quite primitive
+* The dependency loader should track which files have been loaded by their full path.
 * Optimizations (such as direct-calls)
 * See if we can move coerce and + into Arc.
 * (err "foo" '(1 2 3)) prints "Error: foo {1 2 3 . nil}"